-Hi, I'm Deke McClelland.
+- Hi, I'm Deke McClelland.
 Welcome to the new features in the 2014 edition of Photoshop CC.
 As many of you know, CC is short for Adobe's Creative Cloud, which is a subscription-based service, but it's also the name for a slew of applications.
-CC is in fact the present day version of what was once called the Creative Suite, or CES.
-CC requires a monthly investment, either a big one if you want all the programs, or a more modest one if all you need is Photoshop and Lightroom.
+CC is, in fact, the present day version of what was once called the Creative Suite, or CS.
+CC requires a monthly investment.
+Either a big one if you want all the programs, or a more modest one, if all you need is Photoshop and Lightroom.

 In exchange, you get a special breed of Photoshop that periodically updates to keep you supplied with the newest imaging innovations.
-For example, you can now select in-focus areas of a photograph independently of the low-focus areas beyond the depth of field.
-You can add blur effects to simulate spinning and moving objects.
-In camera RAW, you can combine the effects of the graduated and radial filter tools with an adjustment brush to create more sophisticated masks.
+For example, you can now select in-focus areas of a photograph, independently of the low-focus areas, beyond the depth of field.
+You can add blur effects to simulate spinning or moving objects.
+In Camera RAW, you can combine the effects of the Graduated and Radial Filter tools, with an Adjustment Brush, to create more sophisticated masks.